What time does Love Island start and finish tonight?

 Eighth series of the romance reality show is back on our screens tonight

-Love Island is back on our screens, with a new group of singletons heading to the villa in search of love.
+Love Island is back on our screens, with a new group of singletons staying in the villa and searching for love (and possibly lots of drama).

 Follow along with all the build up to the launch show here